jellyfin/jellyfin.org/docs/general/quick-start/windows.md

     ![Network Connection Details](/images/docs/quick-start/windows/router-3.png)

-5. go to [https://ipv4.icanhazip.com](https://ipv4.icanhazip.com) and note down the IP address
+5. Go to [https://ipv4.icanhazip.com](https://ipv4.icanhazip.com) and note down the IP address

 6. Go to the `IPv4 Default Gateway` IP in a browser (for this example, `http://192.168.50.1/`) and Login to your router.
 If you do not have the credentials, look for them on the bottom of your router or online with the model number of your router